PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **Details**:
   - Update the schema to include the new field.
   - Ensure existing records are not affected.
+  - Consider adding a migration script if necessary.
 - **Rationale**: To store the 'date of joining' in the database.
 - **Addresses**: Ensures data persistence.